TWRA Weekly Fishing Forecast

 Forecast Contributor – Paul Shaw, Norris Creel Clerk.

 Walleye: Slow for numbers, but catches have been of good quality size.
 Most catches are in the Loyston to Rabbit Island section.
 Some on Cove Creek very close to steep rocky shorelines on trolled Thundersticks or Red Fins to 30 feet.
-Same pattern, no change in technique: Night fishing with Mann O’Lures or spoons jigged under lights, or Shad Raps, or snagged shad/alewife cast to the shoreline are picking up some nice fish.
+Same pattern, no change in technique: Night fishing with Mann O’Lures or spoons jigged under lights has been slower than casting, snagged shad/alewife to the shorelines.
 Daylight trolling with Bill Normans or Redfins for suspended walleye can be pretty good where schools of alewife or shad are located.
 Keep the depth at about 25-30 feet on the lower end (Loyston to the Dam).
 Daylight bottom trolling with spinner/crawler rigs are picking up some, but it’s slow; many walleye are feeding on suspended schools of alewife these days, far from the bank.
 Trolling plugs for suspended walleye has been the most productive method during the day.

-Shellcrackers: Fair in isolated areas in the back of larger creeks next to fish attractor brush or downed timber.
+Shellcrackers: Very slow.
+Fish in isolated areas in the back of larger creeks next to fish attractor brush or downed timber or flooded brush.
 Mill Creek, Lost Creek, Poor Land Creek, some in Sycamore Creek.
 Red worms, night crawlers, wax worms, small minnows, small spinners.
 Less than 10 feet, on the bottom near brush.

-Crappie: Good at night and in the early morning hours before the sun hits the water, in the standard locations where there are flats and brush: Sycamore Creek, the back of Lost Creek, the upper reaches of Cove Creek, and upper Davis Creek in the coves near the cemetery access boat ramp and in Doaks Creek.
+Crappie: No change: Fair at night and in the early morning hours before the sun hits the water, in the standard locations where there are flats and brush: Sycamore Creek, the back of Lost Creek, the upper reaches of Cove Creek, and upper Davis Creek in the coves near the cemetery access boat ramp and in Doaks Creek.
 Shiners or tuffy minnows tightlined to 10-15 feet near brush.
-Popeye jigs or Bobby Garlands fished either tightlined into brush (for late morning hours) or fished under a float near brush.
+Popeye jigs tipped with tuffy minnows, or Bobby Garlands fished either tightlined into brush (for late morning hours) or fished under a float near brush.
 Daytime catches, after about 9 a.m. are extremely slow.
 Night, under lanterns, has produced some on tightlined tuffy minnows.

-Catfish: Fair.
-Those fishing for walleye with spinner/crawler rigs are getting more channel cats than walleye.
-Nightcrawlers on rocky banks or on flats off main channels late in the day.
-Flatheads are hitting on bluegill at night in the backs of hollows and on main channel, boulder shorelines, very close to the bank from about Hickory Star to Point 19.
+Catfish: Slow during the day; better at dawn or at night.
+Nightcrawlers or chicken livers or rancid shrimp on rocky banks or on flats off main channels late in the day for channel cats.
+Flatheads are hitting on live bluegill at night in the backs of hollows and on main channel, steep boulder shorelines, very close to the bank from about Hickory Star to Point 19.

 For more information or Book your trip today at www.briancarper.com